 TRX Y-Deltoid Fly

-The TRX Y-Deltoid Fly is another great move to add to your upper body workout.
+The TRX Y-Deltoid Fly is another great move to add to your upper body workout routine.
 As the name suggests, this one will help develop those teardrop-shaped muscles on your shoulders.

 Stand facing the anchor point with your palms facing forward.
 Next, pull your arm back overhead into a “Y” position, maintaining tension on the Suspension Trainer straps at all times.
 (The straps should look like a straight line, rather than a drooping “U.”) Slowly lower your body back to your starting point with straight arms.
 When your arms are fully extended, repeat the move.